 Northwestern Utah’s Sagebrush Ecosystem Alliance Coordinator: Calee Garn

 Local, regional and national partners founded the Sagebrush Ecosystem Alliance (SEA), a partnership that provides assistance to deliver technical support for implementing conservation practices that benefit the sagebrush system in West Box Elder County.
 This primarily includes restoring wet meadows, controlling invading conifers, reducing fire risk and invasive species, and coordinating among partners to facilitate the planning and implementation of appropriate grazing practices and range structural improvements, among other projects.
-In 2017, Calee Gram was hired as the SEA Coordinator and is playing a critical role in assisting with project coordination and communications between the BLM and landowners, particularly in post-fire restoration efforts.
+In 2017, Calee Garn was hired as the SEA Coordinator and is playing a critical role in assisting with project coordination and communications between the BLM and landowners, particularly in post-fire restoration efforts.
 Her role has been especially valuable in these efforts due to the fact that northwestern Utah experienced particularly devastating wildfires in both 2017 and 2018.

-Gram’s position is funded by a partnership between the BLM, Utah State University, National Fish and Wildlife Foundation, Utah Division of Wildlife Resources, and Mule Deer Foundation.
+Garn’s position is funded by a partnership between the BLM, Utah State University, National Fish and Wildlife Foundation, Utah Division of Wildlife Resources, and Mule Deer Foundation.
 Additional partners include Utah NRCS, Utah Partners for Fish and Wildlife of the U.S. Fish and Wildlife Service, Utah Grazing Improvement Program, and the West Box Elder Coordinated Resource Management Group.
-Gram is located in the NRCS Tremonton Field Office.
+Garn is located in the NRCS Tremonton Field Office.

 Southwest Montana Sagebrush Conservation Partnership Coordinator: Sean Claffey